ndaneil/matterdoor/README.md

 	currentState = newState;
 }
 ```
-The identify cluster's functions are the same as in [Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk).
+The `Identify` cluster's functions are the same as in [Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk).
 The callback handlers are needed to initialise the `sIdentify` and `sOnOffEffect` variables.
 Additionally, the blynk rate and the light endpoint id needs to be defined.
 The location for these insertions can be checked in the [app_task.cpp](./matter-door/src/app_task.cpp) file.
 ```c
 constexpr uint32_t kIndentifyBlinkRate_ms{ 500 };
 constexpr uint8_t kLightEndpointId = 1;